 That's a phrase you have heard entrepreneurs say.
 And it's true.

 If you can create something solid that offers high value, people will stand in line to do business with you, and you won't have to spend as much time and money on marketing.

 So that should definitely be your long-term goal.

-Make it your daily mission to steadily make your product into the most outstanding one in the market.
+Then, make it your daily mission to steadily make your product into the most outstanding one in the market.